 Taylor describes Christopher Wheeldon as “a very busy and established choreographer” who is a true craftsman of the ballet form.
 The current Artistic Associate of The Royal Ballet in the United Kingdom, Wheeldon is a former soloist with the New York City Ballet, who became the company’s first resident choreographer in 2001.
 Taylor says Wheeldon is “truly a great example of someone that understands the history of ballet but finds ways to combine traditional styles with new ideas and new ways of weaving movement together.”

-Fulfill your potential at the UNCSA School of Dance.
+Discover how powerful your talent can become at the UNCSA School of Dance.